Luzkan/smells/content/smells/flag-argument.md

         - Martin Fowler
         - Kent Beck (contributor)
         - Don Roberts (contributor)
-      name: "Refactoring: Improving the Design of Existing Code"
+      name: 'Refactoring: Improving the Design of Existing Code'
-      type: "book"
+      type: 'book'
       href:
-        isbn_13: "978-0201485677"
+        isbn_13: '978-0201485677'
-        isbn_10: "0201485672"
+        isbn_10: '0201485672'
 ---

 ## Flag Argument

 Martin Fowler defines Flag Arguments as a "kind of function argument that tells the function to carry out a different operation depending on its value." [[1](#sources)] There are two reasons why this is smelly.
 First of all - it can be a candidate for [Boolean Blindness](./boolean-blindness.md) Code Smell.
-Fowler gives a great example with _Concert_ class and the` book(customer: Customer, is_premium: bool)` method.
+Fowler gives a great example with _Concert_ class and the `book(customer: Customer, is_premium: bool)` method.
 While reading the code, without knowing much more context, one will be stopped by invocation of this method: `book(marcel, false)` - excuse me, but precisely what "`false`"?
 The situation is clear if the method is divided into two separate parts instead of using a flag argument.
 Then, calling a method that provides more meaning through a name like `regularBook(marcel)` is much better in terms of comprehensibility.

 The second problem is that it might be a cocoon phase before it develops into a beautiful full-fledged [Conditional Complexity](./conditional-complexity.md).
 First, what you see is `is_premium: bool`.
 The second time you come by, it is already transformed to `ticket_type: str,` switching through different options based on the value and the smell of the [Primitive Obsession](./primitive-obsession.md) on top.